 INTRODUCING THE IMMUNE SYSTEM’S KEY PLAYERS

 Your skin serves as a barrier that protects your internal organs, tissues and cells from damage.
 It also protects against temperature extremes.
 It is, on average, 1.3 millimeters thick and provides decent protection against invaders as long as we keep it fairly clean.
 Invaders can penetrate the body through the eyes, nose and mouth.
 And when they do, internal immune system defenses jump into action.
 The tonsils, located on both sides of the back of the throat, can trap foreign bodies ingested or inhaled and begin to break them down.
 These small lumps of lymph tissue produce white blood cells to help in these “border breaches.”
 During times of illness, the tonsils may swell.
-If they get too large, they can obstruct breathing or trigger new rounds of illness.
+If they get too large, they can obstruct breathing or trigger new rounds of illness, such as tonsil stones (which you can read more about here: https://www.opencare.com/blog/tonsil-stones/).

 White blood cells (lymphocytes) are made in the bone marrow and have the ability to move throughout the body.
 They are divided into two categories: T-cells and B-cells.
 Simply put, T-cells can help coordinate defensive maneuvers in the body or attack invaders they don’t recognize.
 B-cells can attack invaders and neutralize toxins.
 The thymus gland is located on top of your sternum or breastbone.
 It produces specialized cells, including T-cells and B-cells that help defend the body against attackers.
 It also stores lymphocytes for future use.